routegy/routegy-docs/app/docs/tutorial/streamline-curbside.md

     title: How did you place your order?
 ```

-This YAML document defines a simple schema with **car**, **name** and **order_type** fields, and it can be easily tailored to meet the needs of your business.
-For instance, you can easily modify titles of these fields by changing **title** attribute under each individual field.
+This YAML document defines a simple schema with **car**, **name**, and **order_type** fields, and it can be easily tailored to meet the needs of your business.
+For instance, you can modify the titles of these fields by changing the **title** attribute under each individual field.

-To apply this document to our newly created schema, scroll down to **Definition (YAML)** section of the form, and copy/paste the YAML code above replacing the default schema YAML.
+To apply this document to our newly created schema, scroll down to the **Definition (YAML)** section of the form, and copy/paste the YAML code above replacing the default schema YAML.

 <p align="center">
 	<img src="/images/curbside-pickup/touchpoint-schema-yaml.png" width="75%">